 Due to the sheer number of species, there was no way to include every bird found in South Korea in this article.
 So instead, I tried to focus on the birds that are most regularly seen and observed.

-Today, you will learn about 18 COMMON types of birds in South Korea!
+18 COMMON types of birds in South Korea!

 #1.
 Black Drongo

 - Adults are 28 cm (11 in) long.

 - Its coloring is glossy black, with a gray beak and legs.
 It has red eyes.

 - This species has a distinctive forked tail, but the tail feathers are rounded instead of pointed.